A New Parallel Message-distribution Technique for Cost-based Steganography: Parallel Embedding

 Most of the state of the art approaches for steganography use images or video frames individually for embedding data; however parallel embedding is a promising alternative.
 In the proposed parallel embedding method, $n$ images or video frames are grouped together and the sum of their payloads is the given amount of data to be hidden in all of them; however, the message is not distributed evenly among them and the payload for each image depends on its capacity.
 By using $n$ images grouped together for embedding, more data will be stored in an image with more complex texture or noisy areas rather than an image with mostly smooth regions.
 As a result, the capacity of each image is used more efficiently.

-The proposed method can be applied to any algorithm for steganography.
-For paralleling cost based methods, the costs will be calculated individually for each image; however, the embedding is done on $n$ images grouped together.
+The proposed method can be applied to any steganography method.
+For paralleling cost based methods, the costs is calculated individually for each image; however, the embedding is done on $n$ images grouped together.
 This means that $\rho$ values are calculated independently for each image.
-But $\lambda$ is calculated once for each image group, and the message will be embedded using probability distribution explained in (\ref{additive probability}).
-We will show that by this process, the detectability of S-UNIWARD, which is a cost-based algorithm, decreases for some payloads.
+But $\lambda$ is calculated once for each group, and the message is embedded using probability distribution explained in (\ref{additive probability}).
+We will show that using this process, the detectability of S-UNIWARD, a cost-based algorithm, decreases for some payloads.

-Figure \ref{figure 1} shows the results of the experiment for comparing detectability of S-UNIWARD algorithm with its parallel versions.
+Fig. \ref{figure 1} shows the results of the experiment for comparing S-UNIWARD algorithm with its parallel versions.
 All the experiments are done on BOSSbase database ver.
 1.01 \cite{BOSSbase}.
-For comparing detectability, detection error, $E_{OOB}$, is calculated by an ensemble classifier trained and tested on SRM features \cite{SRM} extracted from images.
+The out-of-bag error, $E_{OOB}$, is calculated by an ensemble classifier trained and tested on SRM features \cite{SRM} extracted from images.
 A more detailed explanation about all the experiments and their settings is given in Section \ref{sec:experiments}.